Failure To Timely Diagnose Scoliosis

 - Flat-back syndrome (the collapse of the disks below the fusion)

 - Risk of corrosion of rods and hardware

 - Potential need for future surgery

 Scoliosis in children is a condition that can be treated or controlled if caught by a medical professional in the early stages.
 Scoliosis should be part of a well-child check up or any physical evaluation done by a doctor, especially during the ages of 10 to 15.
 If scoliosis is caught before the spinal deformation is severe, it can often be treated without invasive surgery.
-If your child has suffered complications resulting from a doctor failing to diagnose scoliosis, then contact the Kentucky medical malpractice attorney at Brett H. Oppenheimer, PLLC at (502) 242-8877 or toll-free (866) 935-5729 or via our contact form.
+If your child has suffered complications resulting from a doctor failing to diagnose scoliosis, then contact the Kentucky medical malpractice attorney at Brett H. Oppenheimer, PLLC at (502) 242-8877 or via our contact form.
 Brett’s office is in Louisville, but he handles medical malpractice cases across the state of Kentucky.
 Brett will help determine if the appropriate actions were taken by your doctor in meeting the required standard of medical care.